|Nutrition Facts (per serving)|

 Once at 240 F, remove the pan from the heat and pour the vanilla extract on top, but do not stir.

 Allow the candy to cool for 10 to 15 minutes, until it reaches approximately 150 F on the candy thermometer.

 Remove the thermometer from the candy and add the chopped, toasted nuts.

-Use a wooden spoon to stir the candy until it thickens.
-This is called "beating" the fudge and it gives the fudge the right texture and body.
+Use a wooden spoon to stir the fudge until it thickens.
+This is called "beating" and it gives the fudge the right texture and body.
 As you stir it, the fudge will go from a thin, shiny, translucent mixture to a candy that is opaque, thicker, and matte in color.
-It will become more difficult to stir, and your spoon will start leaving tracks that are not covered up.
+It will become more difficult to stir, and your spoon will start leaving tracks.

 Once the fudge is thick and opaque, scrape it into the prepared pan and quickly smooth it into an even layer.
 If you wait too long during these steps, it may start to stiffen and become hard to work with.
-If this happens, quickly stir in a spoonful of very hot water, and stir until the fudge loosens up, then scrape it into the pan.
+If this happens, quickly stir in a spoonful of very hot water, and mix until the fudge loosens up, then scrape it into the pan.

 Allow the fudge to set at room temperature for about 2 hours.